-All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings, and payables, net of directly attributable transaction costs.
+All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group's financial liabilities include accounts payable, other payables and certain accruals, an amount due to a non-controlling shareholder, interest-bearing bank and other borrowings, and lease liabilities.
+The Group's financial liabilities include accounts payable, other payables, certain accruals, interest-bearing bank and other borrowings, and lease liabilities.